setms/book/docs/introduction/software.md

 $D$ is the direction in which to move the head ($L$ or $R$).

 The languages TMs accept are the **recursively enumerated** (RE) languages.
+Like with the other types of languages, there are alternative notations for expressing RE languages, for instance _$\lambda$-calculus_ and _general recursive functions_.
+We won't go into these here.

-Several variations of TMs exist, such as those with multiple tapes and non-deterministic TMs.
+Several variations of TMs exist, such as those with multiple tapes or with the ability to keep the head in place.
+A non-deterministic variant exists as well.
-These have the same power, in the sense that they also accept RE languages.
+All these variations have the same power, in the sense that they all accept the RE languages and nothing more.
 Simpler models exists as well, like a PDA with two stacks, that accept RE languages.
+We call these models **Turing-complete**.

 Real computers have the same power as TMs, in the sense that a TM can simulate a computer and vice versa.
 Here we assume a computer has access to an infinite number of disks of external storage to simulate the infinite tape.

+The **Church-Turing thesis** states that anything computable is computable by a TM.
+In other words, there can be no more powerful automata than TMs.
+Despite the lack a formal proof, most people accept this thesis as true.

+Programming a TM isn't practical for solving real-world problems.
+The linear access model of a TM to its external storage, the tape, means the TM has to travel great distances.
+Real computers can access memory locations directly, which is much more efficient.
-Programming a TM isn't practical for solving real-world problems, but a TM is a useful abstraction to reason about.
+Having said that, a TM is a useful abstraction to reason about computation.

 ### Model of software